-We have audited the financial statements of the Scottish Legal Complaints Commission for the year ended 30 June 2014 set out on pages 17 to 31.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union, and as interpreted and adapted by the Government Financial Reporting Manual 2013-14.
+We have audited the financial statements of the Scottish Legal Complaints Commission for the year ended 30 June 2015 under The Legal Profession and Legal Aid (Scotland) Act 2007.
+The financial statements comprise the Statement of Comprehensive Income and Expenditure, the Statement of Financial Position, the Statement of Cash Flows and the Statement of Changes in Equity and the related notes.
+The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union, and as interpreted and adapted by the 2014/15 Government Financial Reporting Manual (the 2014/15 FReM).